mourner/tinyjam/README.md

 In addition to the collected data, templates have access to the following properties:

-- `rootPath` is a relative path to the root of the project — useful as a prefix for links in includes (e.g. `<%= rootPath %>/index.css`).
+- `rootPath` is a relative path to the root of the project — useful as a prefix for links in includes as they may be used on different nesting levels (e.g. `<%= rootPath %>/index.css`).
-- `root` references all of the project's data, which is useful for accessing data outside of the current template's folder.
+- `root` references all of the project's data, which is useful for accessing data in includes or outside of the current template's folder.

 ## FAQ